AlisonMeii/SanXingDui_VrProject/README.md

 ## 2.2 Modelling & Codding
 ### 2.2.1 Scene 1
 &emsp;&emsp;The main functions completed are as follows：
-- Modelling sand particle effects with systems
+- Modelling sand particle effects with particle systems
-- Textbox guidance by using UI system
+- Finishing a textbox guidance by using UI system
 - Glow and sound when transforming between scenes
-- We put the statue we made into the scene
+- We put the 3D modles we made into the scene
 ### 2.2.2 Scene 2
 &emsp;&emsp;The main functions completed are as follows：
 - We upgraded the project to URP for amore beautiful, realistic water effect